Details of the next annual lectures.

 This is a very special year for the Convocation Lecture, which is taking place at Coleraine Campus in its 50th anniversary year, an anniversary that Corrymeela has recently also celebrated.
 Pádraig’s being here with us thus draws a wonderful congruence between these two institutions, both founded on the North Coast, both created to bring new hope and new potential to Northern Ireland as it entered into its period of greatest darkness.

 The Convocation Executive Committee would be delighted if you could join us for the lecture at 5.30pm on 22nd March in the Bannview rooms (E206/207) at the Coleraine campus and for light refreshments afterwards.

 Last year's annual lecture was successful and featured a presentation by Dr David Glass entitled "From the Big Bang to Artificial Intelligence: Do Science and God Compete?

 Dr David Glass is a Senior Lecturer in the School of Computing and Mathematics.
 As well as undertaking research in the areas of computational and mathematical modelling and philosophy of science, in a recent project he has used probability theory to help determine whether science can ‘explain away’ God.
 He has given many academic and popular lectures on the relationship between science and religion and is the author of Atheism’s New Clothes, which is a response to the writings of the New Atheists.

-This lecture will explore whether science and God are in competition or whether science might actually provide support for belief in God.
-The final part of the lecture will briefly consider whether developments in artificial intelligence could undermine a religious view of human beings.
+This lecture explored whether science and God are in competition or whether science might actually provide support for belief in God.
+The final part of the lecture briefly considered whether developments in artificial intelligence could undermine a religious view of human beings.